gredss/model-deployment/streamlit/netflix-hybrid-recommender/README.md

 ## Project Overview

 This project implements a content-based recommendation system for Netflix titles using TF-IDF vectorization and cosine similarity.
 The model generates recommendations by comparing textual metadata such as description, genres, cast, and director.
 Dimensionality reduction is applied for scalability, and a fallback strategy is designed for handling cold-start queries.
+A comprehensive report detailing the methodology and evaluation results is available [here](streamlit/netflix-hybrid-recommender/final-report.pdf).

 ---